lauriparonen/Remotweet/README.md

 ---------------------------------------------------------------------------------

 V*0.1.
+Under construction:
-Coming soon: a GUI remote tweeter
+- a GUI remote tweeter
+- more features